ADAPT/ShippedItemInstancePlugin/README.md

 - Quantitative Measurement (e.g., seed size)
 - Item Composition to handle seed treatment, and nested CAS and EPA registration numbers

 It should be noted that the method to populate ProductComposition currently requires the creation of a Product and referencing its id.
 That unfortunately does NOT work as we do NOT want these substance raw materials to show up in the product list in the display.
-The Product Composition model in ADAPT needs to be reviewed as a result.
+The Product Composition model in ADAPT needs to be reviewed as a result, as it works for product mixes in the field only.

 From the ADM, either the ISOXML.zip (TASKDATA.XML and LINKLIST.XML) or the ADM.zip output can be generated.